alykoshin/gmail-send/README.md

   user: credentials.user,           // Your GMail account used to send emails
   pass: credentials.pass,           // Application-specific password
   to:   credentials.user,           // Send to yourself
+                                    // you also may set array of recipients:
+                                    // [ 'user1@gmail.com', 'user2@gmail.com' ]
   subject: 'ping',
   text:    'gmail-send example 2'   // Plain text })();                               // Send without any check